Human Resources G2C Use Case

 Overview

-This proof of concept demonstrates how a consent-first digital identity system could operate in an Australian financial services context.
+This proof of concept demonstrates how a consent-first digital identity system could operate in a Human Capital onboarding services context for Government.
 The walkthrough covers five key stages — from identity setup through to verified data sharing and audit trail review.

 Click through every screen of the HR Onboarding & IP Proof journey in a mobile-app preview.